Venture Philly Group | Philadelphia Realtors

 A 19th-Century Carriage House Reimagined as a Mid-Century Masterpiece

-Rittenhouse Square | 307 S. Chadwick Street
+Rittenhouse Square neighborhood | 307 S. Chadwick Street

-Tucked away on charming, tree-lined Chadwick Street—just steps from Rittenhouse Square—you’ll find something truly rare: a historic home that’s also a modern design icon.
+Tucked away on charming, tree-lined Chadwick Street—just steps from Rittenhouse Square—you’ll find something truly rare: a Philadelphia historic home that’s also a modern design icon.

 Originally a 19th-century carriage house, this building was completely reimagined by architect Frank Weise between 1954 and 2003.
 His vision?
 A bold blend of mid-century modern and postmodern styles, rooted in Philly’s architectural heritage but undeniably ahead of its time.
 After Weise’s passing, the home was lovingly restored and maintained by his heirs, preserving every thoughtful detail.